-Depending on their generation, they may have curls, wavy hair, or something in between.
-Any which way, if you have a goldendoodle you know how irresistibly adorable they are.
-And even though you may want to keep that face oh-so-fluffy and teddy bear-like for ever and ever, occasional goldendoodle haircuts are a necessity. (#SadFace, I know.)
+Depending on the breed and generation, Doodles can have a variety of coat types.
+Some may have curls, others may have wavy hair, or something in between.
+Some may shed a lot, some hardly shed at all.
+Any which way, if you have a Doodle you know how irresistibly adorable they are.
+And even though you may want to keep that face oh-so-fluffy and teddy bear-like for ever and ever, Doodle haircuts are a necessity.

-As a very important side note, a doodle being picked up from the groomer sometimes gives us a shock, especially if the doodle was completely shaven down without our consent.
-As doodle parents we must be extra mindful about the nature of our doodles’ hair, and that if not properly maintained, it will mat up and cause the dog a lot of discomfort.
+As a very important side note: a Doodle being picked up from the groomer sometimes gives us a shock, especially if he was completely shaven down without our consent.
+As Doodle parents we must be EXTRA mindful about the nature of our Doodles’ hair, and that if not properly maintained, it will mat up and cause him a lot of discomfort.
 If you aren’t familiar with line brushing, I urge you to watch our tutorial.

-In any case, if you’re considering getting your goldendoodle groomed, this is a great visual resource for helping you choose which of the various goldendoodle haircuts to give her.
+In any case, if you’re going to be getting your Doodle groomed soon, this page is a great visual resource for helping you choose which of the various Doodle haircuts to give him.

 Before we get into it, though, I’d love to #shamelessly invite you to join our super cute and totally unobtrusive mailing list.
 We do giveaways a few times a year and only people on our list get to enter to win!

-Note: Different groomers may have different ideas of what the following types of cuts are, so it’s probably best to show your groomer a picture of exactly what you want to avoid any misunderstandings.
-If any of these pictures represent what you want your doodle to look like, be sure to bookmark this page for easy access when you’re dropping off your pup at the groomer!
+Note: Different groomers may have different ideas of what the following types of cuts are.
+It’s best to show your groomer a picture of exactly what you want to avoid any misunderstandings.
+If any of these pictures represent what you want your Doodle to look like, be sure to bookmark this page for easy access when dropping him off at the groomer!

-The puppy cut, also known as a teddy bear cut, is a standard, trimmed style that looks great and cute on many breeds of fluffy dogs, including the goldendoodle.
+The puppy cut, also known as a teddy bear cut, is a standard, trimmed style that looks great and cute on many breeds of fluffy dogs, including Doodles.

-The style is basically an all-over, even-length trim that leaves gentle layers of hair along the dog’s sides, legs, and feet.
+The puppy cut also leaves gentle layers of hair along the dog’s sides, legs, and feet.
 The facial hair is cut in rounded, fringed layers.
-A puppy cut is ideal because it helps to minimize matting, tangles, and allergens.
+This style of cut is ideal because it helps to minimize matting, tangles, and allergens.

-Finally, there is no standard length that determines a puppy cut, so it’s up to you on how long or short you want your pup’s hair to be.
-It’s whatever you think is cute, so be sure to communicate what you want clearly to your groomer (or to yourself if you’ll be doing the grooming)!
+There is no standard length that determines a puppy cut, so it’s up to you on how long or short you want your pup’s hair to be.
+It’s whatever you think is cute!
+Just be sure to clearly communicate what you want to your groomer (or to yourself if you’ll be doing the grooming)!

-With a kennel cut, the hair is all-around clipped very short.
-It definitely tends to take the signature goldendoodle look away until the hair grows out again, but here are a few benefits of the kennel cut:
+However, many people use this term loosely to mean an all-over shave down.
+With a kennel cut, the hair is all-around clipped short.
+It definitely tends to take the signature Doodle look away until the hair grows out again, but here are a few benefits of the kennel cut:

-- Makes for a great summertime haircut to help keep your pup cool and comfortable.
+- Makes for a great summer cut to help keep your pup cool and comfortable.

-- Nice for people who don’t want to frequently maintain their goldendoodle’s hair (brushing, etc.).
+- Nice for people who don’t want to frequently maintain their Doodle’s hair (brushing, etc.).

-- Your goldendoodle is less likely to collect dirt, bugs, etc. in their hair.
+- Your Doodle is less likely to collect dirt, bugs, etc. in their hair.